tomtom103/python-eventstream/README.md

 # Python event streaming with Redis Streams

+Heavily inspired by https://github.com/encode/broadcaster.
+I re-implemented the logic since the library is still relatively alpha and doesn't exactly fit the use case.

 Improvements to be done:

 - Rewrite the redis backend to use stream groups (see https://redis-py.readthedocs.io/en/stable/examples/redis-stream-example.html#Stream-groups)